 Business License taxes were due on March 1 and were based on pre-COVID-19 gross receipts earned in 2019.
-Revenues of \$32.8 million reflect 95.4 percent of the budgeted amount and are 3.9 percent lower than revenues in FY 2020 through month ten.
-Most notable in this category is that collections to date exceed our COVID-impacted revenue forecast by \$2 million, meaning the rate of delinquencies from businesses was not as high as staff initially forecast.
+Revenues of \$33.6 million reflect 97.6 percent of the budgeted amount and are 4.7 percent lower than revenues in FY 2020 through month eleven.
+Most notable in this category is that collections to date exceed our COVID-impacted revenue forecast by \$2.8 million, meaning the rate of delinquencies from businesses was not as high as staff initially forecast.

 There are several consumer tax categories that as expected have been significantly negatively impacted by the COVID-19 environment, in large part due to measures taken by the City to provide relief to the business community.
 Revenue from Meals Sales and Transient Lodging taxes declined significantly in April.
-Through month 10, Meals tax revenue was down 5.7 percent compared to FY 2019 and Transient Lodging tax revenue was down 7.5 percent.
-Transient Lodging tax revenue is performing ahead of the FY 2020 projection by \$1 million, while April receipts for March activity were 66 percent lower than the previous year.
-Despite the tax relief that was offered, many business remitted February taxes that had already been collected from customers at the end of March.
-Meals tax revenue is more than \$2 million ahead of the FY 2020 revenue projection shown in column B.1 in Attachment 1, but the collections in April are also almost 66 percent lower.
-Although very small, Admissions tax revenue is also trending slightly ahead of the projected amount for the year.
+Through month 11, Meals tax revenue was down 12.7 percent compared to FY 2019 and Transient Lodging tax revenue was down 18.0 percent.
+Transient Lodging tax revenue is performing ahead of the FY 2020 projections by \$1 million, while May receipts for April activity were 93 percent lower than the previous year.
+Meals tax revenue is more than \$2 million ahead of the FY 2020 revenue projection shown in column B.1 in Attachment 1, but the collections in May are also almost 75 percent lower.
+Although not material, Admissions tax revenue is also trending slightly ahead of the projected amount for the year, but collections in April were, for all intents and purposes, non-existent.
 For these three categories of revenue (Meals, Transient and Admissions), it was assumed that the City would receive no additional revenue in FY 2020 due to relief efforts, stay at home orders and social distancing.
-These three categories, plus Business License tax revenue, that are exceeding their projections may help close the City's projected \$32 million budget gap by approximately \$5 million.
-There are several months remaining in this fiscal year and the outlook is still very challenging in the months to come, so these are funds that are not yet certain.
+These three categories, plus Business License tax revenue, that are exceeding their projections may help close the City's projected \$32 million budget gap by approximately \$6.6 million.
+The outlook is still very challenging in the months to come, so these are funds that are not yet certain.